tweag/python-monorepo-example/2019-09-06-why-haskell-is-important.md

   destined to continue.
 There are plenty of blog posts and articles praising strong static typing and its value for making programmers more productive nowadays.
-Haskell’s core principles, like purity and isolation of side-effects, understood and appreciated by more today than ever before.
+Haskell’s core principles, like purity and isolation of side-effects, are understood and appreciated by more today than ever before.

 Skeptical?
 That's fine.
 Just remember that the idea for neural networks is from the [1950s][perceptron].
 It took quite some time for us to get the